yhalcyon/theDataIncubator/Independent Project/ReadMe.txt

 2. Further performing the data clean to get the information of the data scientists that are members in the above central.

-3. Get the geographical distribution of the data scientists within the United States.
+3. Getting the geographical distribution of the data scientists within the United States.

 4. Projecting the distributions on the U.S. map to visualize the data